PoisotLab/ms_network_prediction/manuscript.md

 this high 'diversity' of interaction types with the sheer number of potential interactions that *could* occur in a community and it is understandable why attempting to sample species interaction empirically is a considerable task.
-However, inferring interactions through proxies and other frameworks could prove to be promising [@Morales-Castilla2015InfBio], and requires representing (and constraining?) interaction networks in a variety of ways, primarily graphs or matrices.
+However, inferring interactions through proxies like traits, phylogenies, geographical data and other frameworks could prove to be promising [@Morales-Castilla2015InfBio].
+But doing so requires representing (and constraining?) interaction networks in a variety of ways, primarily graphs or matrices.

 In a graph, each species is represented as a node and each interaction as an edge